Back to Blog

 5. Forgetting About Localized Content

 Generic content is another common SEO problem.
-Customers searching locally want content tailored to their community.
+Customers searching locally want content tailored to their target audience.

 Problem: